Why proper optimist sail trim is essential for performance?

 In addition to the above, there are three main control lines that affect the sail’s shape, which coaches also check:

-- Sprit - controls the luff (front edge) tension.
+- Sprit - controls luff (front edge) tension.

 - Vang - controls both the luff and the leech (back edge) tension.